SanjeevStephan/Microsoft-Windows-Terminal-Profile-Script/README.md

  ```
  git clone https://github.com/SanjeevStephan/superuser.git
 ```
+4. Now you will see a folder named SuperUser, renamed it to PowerShell
-4. Restart the Terminal & start powerShell
+5. Restart the Terminal & start powerShell
 ```
  pwsh
 ```
+6. If all the things went well you will be greeted by the terminal,similarly like this.
+[CLick here to see the log](https://github.com/SanjeevStephan/superuser/blob/main/assets/log/welcome_log.txt)

 # How this Works?
 > To know how this profile script works.
 Kindly [click here to read the docs](https://github.com/SanjeevStephan/superuser/blob/main/mydocs/readme.md)